jedisct1/piknik/README.md

 This generates random keys (highly recommended).

+You will need to copy parts (not all!) of that command's output to a `piknik.toml` configuration file.

 A temporary alternative is to derive the keys from a password.
 The same password will always generate the same set of keys, on all platforms.
 In order to do so, add the `-password` switch:

 ```bash